 Conversely, other studies note that with young adults (21.8+/-2.9yrs) with baseline serum levels of 76.6+/-19.9nmol/L (sufficient) given 5,000IU daily for a month, that there is no reduction of depression despite an increase of serum Vitamin D to 98nmol/L. A failure to reduce depressive symptoms has been noted elsewhere in post-menopausal women given Calcitriol supplementation (active Vitamin D hormone).

-There is some evidence to suggest a link between depression and low serum Vitamin D which can be ameliorated upon supplementation, but the amount of evidence on this particular topic is less than optimal.
-The 'low serum levels' of Vitamin D in this regard appear to be a bit higher, in the insufficient range rather than the deficient range
+There is some evidence to suggest a link between depression and low serum vitamin D, which can be ameliorated through supplementation, but the amount of evidence on this particular topic is less than optimal.
+The 'low serum levels' of vitamin D in this regard appear to be a bit higher, in the insufficient range rather than the deficient range.